-FORCE has outreach groups in cities across the U.S. that meet to offer peer support and share resources.
-Our Peer Support Group Leaders are trained advocates who act as a regional point-of-contact for members of our community.
+FORCE has local outreach volunteers throughout the United States and in Essex, United Kingdom who are available to offer support and share resources.
+They are trained advocates who act as a regional point-of-contact for members of our community.

 ABOUT is a patient-driven research registry.
 ABOUT identifies important and unanswered research questions, designs and conducts research studies, and collaborates with other researchers to answer the medical questions that are most important to hereditary cancer patients.

 Our HBOC clinical research database matches people with the research studies for which they qualify.
 Our targeted research recruitment efforts link participants who are the backbone of clinical research to studies enrolling patients.
 These efforts assure that HBOC studies can be completed and are critical to their success.

 The FRAT Program is an educational course aimed at laying the foundation for consumers to become engaged in research advocacy on behalf of the hereditary breast and ovarian cancer community.
 The program consists of an expert-led webinar series, supplemental learning, resources and more.

 Experts recommend all women with ovarian cancer learn about genetic risk assessment.
 Knowing more can affect treatment options and improve outcomes for women with ovarian cancer and their relatives.
 FORCE’s KNOW MORE portal provides patients with information about genetics experts, new targeted treatments, links to related blog posts and access to personalized support.